Role: UX Design lead

 The Problems

-• The planning industry is lacking in good collaboration tools; in turn this is having a huge impact on delay of approvals.
+• The planning industry is lacking in good collaboration tools; in turn this is having a huge impact on approval delays.
 We received $1m funding from the government to try and improve inter-team collaboration

 • Analytics revealed our users are only saving an average of 2 sites per year but viewing 52.

-• 12 users reported using 'screenshots' to save their work; indicates a need for saving, downloading or presentations.
+• 12 users reported using 'screenshots' to save their work; indicates a need for saving, downloading or presentation functionality.

-• Same site often being saved multiple times as user has lost track of it
+• Same site often saved multiple times because users lose track of it

 Research & testing plans